trakatraka/msl/README.md

 # msl

-a podman wrapper that drops a fedora bash on the current working directory mounted as /mnt/pwd/$PWD
+a podman wrapper that drops a fedora bash on the current working directory mounted as /mnt/pwd/$PWD.
+Usefull like WSL but for macOS.

 ## install podman